One person appeared to be missing from the ribbon-cutting to open the Memphis Sports and Events Center at Liberty Park – Robert Lipscomb.

 For many, the withering criticisms directed at him were seen as an object lesson for any strong, powerful Black man willing to stand for a specific agenda unwilling to play the game.
 It meant that Mr. Lipscomb could ill afford to give his enemies an opening to put a target on this back.

 His exit from city government provoked strong opinions.
-Some people, largely white people, it seems, think he should have been prosecuted for personal behavior unconnected to his city government service.
+Some people, largely white people, it seems, think he should have been prosecuted for what was at worse personal behavior unconnected to his city government service.
 Others think he was but the latest Black man who became a victim of a vicious smear by some political insiders aided and abetted by the news media.
+With the benefit of time and looking back, it’s hard to argue that a target was not put on his back and some people with political influence did not set out to remove him from city government.

-The axiom is that none of us want to be judged by the worst chapters of our life but instead by our lives in its totality.
-Despite the opinions, it’s a good time – seven years after Mr. Lipscomb’s departure from city government – to consider his legacy.
+The axiom is that all of us want to be judged by the totality of our lives and not by a snapshot in time.
+That’s why it’s a good time – seven years after Mr. Lipscomb’s departure from city government – to consider his legacy.

 The Lipscomb List